 The main point to make a note of is that - despite suggestions otherwise - you can't guess when choosing the best 75 inch TV for your living room.
 So always read the specifications between committing.

 This is a question you may be asking yourself, and for a good reason.
 While even larger televisions are available for the everyday consumer, a 75 inch TV will still make its presence known in the average home.

 Still, there is a range of sizes available within this range, with 70-inch sets and 77-inch sets all coming under the same banner.
-Manufacturers know that not everyone can fit the same sized televisions in their living room as they can in their bedroom or want the same sized screen for watching movies as they do for gaming, so they tend to release a wider selection as a result.
+Manufacturers know that not everyone can fit the same sized televisions in their living room as they can in their bedroom, or want the same sized screen for watching movies as they do for gaming, so they tend to release a more expansive selection as a result.

-This depends largely on the set-up of your viewing room, including how far away from the TV you expect to be sitting.
+Where you mount your 75 inch TV depends mainly on the set-up of your viewing room, including how far away from the TV you expect to be sitting.
 Expert advice indicates that your TV should be mounted at eye level when sitting to not cause neck strain, but it may be true that you tend to watch TV laying down or frequently host parties where the eye levels of guests will vary.